-The Clive Peacock Award for 2017 was given to Alistair Macleavy.
-Alistair has been a longstanding and valuable member of the Excursions Group.
+The Clive Peacock Award for 2017 was given to Alastair Macleay.
+Alastair has been a longstanding and valuable member of the Excursions Group.
 He is standing down, but will still be available as a consultant.
-Alistair (left) is pictured here with Les Hayes.
+Alastair (left) is pictured here with Les Hayes.

 Clive Peacock Memorial Award 2016